Oueslati-Ghassen/Flutter-App/README.md

 </p>

 <p align="center">
-Chatter is a demo application showing how to create a chat app from scratch using <a href="https://flutter.dev/">Flutter</a> and the <a href="https://pub.dev/packages/stream_chat_flutter_core/">Stream Chat Flutter Core package</a>.
+Chatter is a demo application showing how to create a chat app from scratch using <a href="https://flutter.dev/">Flutter</a> and the <a href="https://pub.dev/packages/stream_chat_flutter_core/">Stream Chat Flutter Core package .</a>.
 </br>

 <p align="center">